tricon/instapaper-to-pdf/README.md

 Instapaper-to-PDF is a simple script that prints PDFs of your Instapaper items.

+### Requirements
+You will need [HTMLDOC](http://www.htmldoc.org) installed in order to utilize this script.

+To install on OS X via [Homebrew](http://mxcl.github.com/homebrew/): `brew install htmldoc`.

+Please review the official documentation for installation on other platforms.

 ### Usage
 Set your username, password, and desired path for saved PDFs in "instapaper\_to\_pdf.rb".
 Then run: